-- 1. For hazardous substances outside the premises, the Building Engineer will shut down the fresh air intake systems. - 2.
-For Civil Disturbances, Fire, Police Activity, etc. occurring outside the building, remain inside the building until law enforcement or Campus Security notifies you it is safe to exit the buildings. - 3.
+- 1. For hazardous substances outside the premises, the facilities representative will shut down the fresh air intake systems. - 2.
+For Civil Disturbances, Fire, Police Activity, etc. occurring outside the building, remain inside the building until law enforcement or a college official notifies you it is safe to exit the buildings. - 3.
 Remain indoors, e.g. your office or classroom.
 You are allowed to move about the buildings, but you are not allowed to leave the building unless an all clear announcement has been made.